Rooftop Solar at SFUU!

 Through our connection with Placer Earth Care Action (PECA) and CA Interfaith Power and Light (CA IPL), Mission Earth member Barb Munn learned about, and attended, a Webinar (Solar for CA House of Worship) presented by representatives from Re-volv, CA IPL, and Green the Church.
 The webinar discussed California’s new law, Net Energy Metering (NEM) 3.0 (effective on April 13, 2023) which reduces the value of solar energy sold back to the grid by 75%.
 However, solar projects submitted by to utility companies by April 13th would be grandfathered into current pricing and savings for 20 years.
 After this date, the savings from going solar will reduce dramatically.
 Thus, the webinar emphasized that it was still possible for houses of worship to demonstrate their commitment to the environment and save money to go solar.

 That same afternoon Barb attended a joint meeting between the PECA Board members and spiritual leaders from their respective faith communities.
 During that meeting she learned about how several of the participating PECA member faith communities (Loomis Basin UCC, Shepherd of the Sierras Presbyterian, and Auburn UCC) have installed rooftop solar, and the savings that they are experiencing.
-Now excited about the possibility of solar at SFUU, Barb chatted with Rev Alex (who was at this joint meeting) about it and they said there was no reason why we couldn’t go for it.
+Now excited about the possibility of solar at SFUU, Barb chatted with our minister about it and they said there was no reason why we couldn’t go for it.
 Barb immediately sat down on a curb outside of SFUU after the meeting and called Tom Piette (fellow Mission Earthling) who then started the ball rolling in a quest for a solar company to install solar on our church building.
 John Bohland was soon recruited to the the process, and he used his connections to get us the solar system at SFUU.
 The board approved the process and the financing (left over from the money we raised to install new heating).
 All in all, it was dizzying to see how quickly folks at SFUU mobilized to put solar on our rooftop - a process that began in February (2023) and ended with the installation by the end of July (2023)!

 A July 29, 2023 photo of the newly installed rooftop solar at SFUU.